-We may also ask you to ‘opt in’ to receive further information.
-By opting in, you agree to us contacting you occasionally with information about our work or fundraising, by post, phone and email, and to ask for other help in the future.
+We may also ask you to ‘opt out’ of receiving some communications.
+By not opting out, you agree to us contacting you occasionally with information about our work or fundraising, by post, phone and email, and to ask for other help in the future.
 We will never sell or swap your details.

-If you change your mind after ‘opting in’, you can write to email@example.com or call 0117 937 6633 and let us know.
+If you change your mind and do not want us to contact you further, or remove your details from our database, you can write to email@example.com or call 0117 937 6633 and let us know.

 We will process your personal data on the basis of your consent and/or our legitimate interests (which include the administration and improvement of our websites, the provision of information about our services and fundraising activities, management of relationships with our volunteers, donors and other supporters and for compliance with applicable laws, rules and regulations).